Campus Transfers

 Step 1:

-If you are transferring your home campus, please complete and return the Transfer To Another Campus form.
-Hard copies are also available at our office.
-Once AccessAbility Services receives this from you, your file will be sent to the applicable campus.
+If you are transferring your home campus, please complete and upload the Transfer To Another Campus form.

 Step 2: